 We have a savings plan that qualifies as a cash or deferred salary arrangement under Section 401(k) of the Internal Revenue Code.
 Under the plan, participating U.S. employees may defer their pre-tax salary or post-tax salary if Roth is elected, subject to IRS limitations.
-In fiscal years 2017 and 2016, we contributed one dollar for each dollar contributed by a participant, with a maximum contribution of four percent of a participant's eligible earnings.
-Our matching contribution expense for the savings plan, net of forfeitures, was approximately \$232,000 and \$129,000 in 2017 and 2016, respectively.
-Employer matching contributions owed to the plan were \$251,000 and \$181,000 at December 31, 2017 and 2016, respectively.
+In fiscal years 2020 and 2019, we contributed one dollar for each dollar contributed by a participant, with a maximum contribution of four percent of a participant's eligible earnings.
+Our matching contribution expense for the savings plan, net of forfeitures, was approximately \$184,000 and \$239,000 in 2020 and 2019, respectively.
+Employer matching contributions owed to the plan were \$200,000 and \$211,000 at December 31, 2020 and 2019, respectively.

-NOTE 11- SHARE-BASED COMPENSATION
+NOTE 10 - SHARE-BASED COMPENSATION

 For share-based awards granted, we have recognized compensation expense based on the estimated grant date fair value method.
 For these awards we have recognized compensation expense using a straight-line amortization method and reduced for estimated forfeitures.
-The impact on our results of operations of recording share-based compensation for the year ended December 31, 2017 and 2016 was as follows:
+The impact on our results of operations of recording share-based compensation for the year ended December 31, 2020 and 2019 was as follows:

-Year Ended December 31,
+Year Ended December 31, ber 31,

-2017 2016
+2020 2019

 (in thousands)

-Cost of goods sold \$18 \$13
+Cost of goods sold \$ 44 \$ 28

-Research and development 164 106
+Research and development 371 288

-Selling, general and administrative 532 401
+Selling, general and administrative 1,052 855

-Total share-based compensation \$714 \$520
+Total share-based compensation \$ 1,467 \$ 1,171

-An immaterial amount of share-based compensation was capitalized into inventory as overhead for the years ended December 31, 2017 and 2016, respectively.
+An immaterial amount of share-based compensation was capitalized into inventory as overhead for the years ended December 31, 2020 and 2019, respectively.

 The fair values of share-based awards for employee stock option awards were estimated at the date of grant using the Black-Scholes valuation model.
 The volatility and expected life of the options used in calculating the fair value of share-based awards may exclude certain periods of historical data that we considered atypical and not likely to occur in future periods.
-The following weighted average assumptions were used to calculate the fair value of options granted during the years ended December 31:
+There were no options granted during the year ended December 31, 2020.
+The following weighted average assumptions were used to calculate the fair value of options granted during the year ended December 31, 2019:

-Employee Stock Options
+Employee Optio

-2017 2016
+2020 2019

-Risk-free interest rates 1.72% N/A
+Risk-free interest rates n/a 2.31%

-Volatility factors 0.62 N/A
+Volatility factors n/a 62.05%

-Expected life of the option in years 4.0 N/A
+Expected life of the option in years n/a 4.0

-Expected dividend yield None N/A
+Expected dividend yield n/a None

-The risk-free interest rate used in the Black-Scholes valuation method is based on the implied yield currently available in U.S.

-Treasury securities at maturity with an equivalent term.
+The risk-free interest rate used in the Black-Scholes valuation method is based on the implied yield currently available in U.S. Treasury securities at maturity with an equivalent term.
 We have not recently declared or paid any dividends and do not currently have plans to do so in the future.
 The expected term of options represents the period that our stock-based awards are expected to be outstanding and has been determined based on historical weighted average holding periods and projected holding periods for the remaining unexercised shares.
 Consideration was given to the contractual terms of our stock-based awards, vesting schedules and expectations of future employee behavior.
 Expected volatility is based on the annualized daily historical volatility of our stock over a representative period.